 I recommend HotJar.
-It helps us by monitoring the activity of our users on the website, where they click, and where they scroll it also records the actual session of every user that visits the website and provides database on the users' activity.
+It helps us by monitoring the activity of our users on the site, where they click, and where they scroll it also records the actual session of every user that visits the site and provides database on the users' activity.

 The insightful data that HotJar gives are some of the more exciting things that other tools don't provide.

 You can track actual behaviour and sessions of your visitors, and see where they are clicking in real-time.
 You'll also see which pages have no interaction and find a strategy to improve engagement.

 I use public relations as a marketing strategy.
 PR makes a significant effect on branding and brings in organic sales to the company.
 I’ve had clients that have been featured on Forbes, Fox News, and other mainstream media.